ernestyalumni/cs344/README.md

 - *Added* (entirely *new*) Lesson 1 Code Snippets in [Lesson Code Snippets](https://github.com/ernestyalumni/cs344/tree/master/Lesson%20Code%20Snippets)
 - *Most definitive* implementation of **Hillis/Steele** and **Blelloch (i.e. prefix)** scan(s), coded up to CUDA C++11 standards, using global memory, in [Lesson 3 Code Snippets' `scan` subdirectory](https://github.com/ernestyalumni/cs344/tree/master/Lesson%20Code%20Snippets/Lesson%203%20Code%20Snippets/scan).
+- *20170124* All the Problem Sets (1-6) are done and work.
+There are many improvements that could be made and ways to "clarify" the code or to make more general, robust, etc.  For instance, for Problem Set 3,4, we could try for a general exclusive scan (Hillis-Steele or Blelloch) that'll work on any size array, not just 1 that'll fit in a single block.

 | codename          | directory                      | Keywords      | Description |
 | ----------------- | :----------------------------- | :-----------: | ----------- |